turbot/steampipe-plugin-mastodon/docs/tables/mastodon_rule.md

-# Table: mastodon_rules
+# Table: mastodon_rule

-List rules for a Mastodon server
+Represents a rule that server users should follow.

 ## Examples